 Try laying on the floor on your back with your legs up on a wall perpendicular to your body while you have the heating pad on.
 Trust me, it works.

 Coffee might be lifeblood on a normal day, but caffeine can actually enhance your cramps.
 Not only that, caffeine ups tension and anxiety, which is already higher than normal while you are on your period.
 Not good.

 It's probably the last thing you want to do when you are in excruciating pain, but exercise releases beta-endorphins — chemicals in the brain that boost mood, help relieve pain and relax muscles.
-They're pretty much the body's natural painkillers according to Kotex.
+They're pretty much the body's natural painkillers.

 And we're not talking about running a marathon, here.
 A brisk walk, a bike ride or some light yoga are all helpful in releasing endorphins.

-Not only do essential oils smell amazing, but they're also wicked painkillers too.
+Not only do essential oils smell amazing, but some claim that they can also be wicked painkillers too.

 A triple-blind study published in the Caspian Journal of Internal Medicine found that ingesting thyme oil worked better for reducing cramps than ibuprofen.
 The researchers explained that thyme was so effective because of its analgesic and antispasmodic effects.
 As an added bonus, it also has fewer side effects than traditional over-the-counter painkillers.

 Want to give it a try?
 The study used 25 drops of essential thyme oil diluted to only 2 percent, meaning it was diluted with another oil.
 It also should be noted that just because something is natural doesn't mean that there are no side effects.
 As always, be careful and ask your doctor if you feel off.

 Essential oils can also be applied topically to help bring relief, says holistic health coach Lauren Birgitta.